MjPlaysGames21451/VolumeUncooker/README.md

 # HOW TO INSTALL:

 Download the latest release and then uncompress it.
-Copy the uncompressed folder and paste it into your project's "Plugin" folder.
+Copy the folder inside the zip and paste it into your project's "Plugins" folder.
 Delete your "Binaries", ".vs", and "Intermediate" folders.
 Delete your project's sln.
 Regenerate Project Files by right-clicking your uproject file and selecting "Generate Visual Studio Project Files" Open the .sln and rebuild your project.
 DONE